Mushroom Life Cycle: 4 Key Stages and Their Features

 Amanita Muscaria mushroom releasing its spores

 This Amanita muscaria’s spores are released from the mushroom’s gills.
-If the spores land on the right surface in the right conditions, they will germinate and begin sprouting little filaments called hyphae.
-This is the first step in the mushroom growth cycle.
+If the spores land on the right surface in the right conditions and the spore germinates, a strand of mycelium emerges from it and begins to grow.
+This is the first step in the mushroom life cycle.

 Related Article: Mushroom Anatomy: A Deep Dive Into the Parts of a Mushroom